surol/ng2-resrc/README.md

 It utilizes `ErrorCollector` service and uses `FieldErrorResponse` to detect field errors.
 Even if `addFieldErrors()` function is not used in operation protocol, this component applies it to error response.

-The component is bound to `[rikeErrors]` and other attributes.
-The meaning of attributes is following:
+The component is bound to `rike-errors` element, `[rikeErrors]` and other attributes.
+The meaning of attributes is
+following:

 - `[rikeErrors]` optionally accepts a field name.
 If not specified or `*` is used, then component displays generic errors, and errors for fields for which error consumers are not registered, i.e. no corresponding `[rikeErrors]`